Course Catalog for URBAN STUDIES

 Race and Urban Space

 Scholars and now even the larger public have conceded that race is a social construct.
 However, many are just beginning to fully explore how the specific dimensions and use of space is mediated by the politics of racial difference and racial identification.
 Therefore, this course seeks to explore how racism and race relations shape urban spatial relations, city politics, and the built environment and how the historical development of cities has shaped racial identity as lived experience.
 Covering the 20th century, the course examines three critical junctures: Ghettoization (1890s-1940s); Metropolitan Formation (1940s-1990s); and Neo-Liberal Gentrification (present).
-(HUM)
+(HUIP)

 1.00 units, Lecture